sebcrist/portfolio/README.md

 # portfolio
-A small website to display my different projects over the years
+A small website using angular to display my different projects over the years